Amsterdam/design-system/packages/react/documentation/coding-conventions.md

 ## Barrel files

-In our React package we use barrel files (`index.ts` in the root and in every component folder) to simplify the import of React components.
+We use barrel files (`index.ts` in both the package root and each component directory) to make it easier for consuming applications to import components from our React library.
 Barrel files allow a consumer to do this:

 `import { Heading, Link, Paragraph } from '@amsterdam/design-system-react'`